 |i||Population density||Population density x land area|

 Calculate the population density of Nigeria, having a total population of 88,514,501 as of 1991 with a total land area of923,768 sqkm.
 Solution

 = 96 persons /km2

-Population density may either be high or low depending on the number of people in a specified area or country.
-Generally, high population density occurs where there are many people in an area which leads to over population as discussed earlier.
+Population may either be high or low depending on the number of people in a specified area or country.
+Generally, high density occurs when there are many people in an area which leads to overpopulation as discussed earlier.

 Similarly, a low population density refers to a situation where there are few people in a specified area of land.